Who runs AskTheRav?

 Is AskTheRav a public forum?
 Are the questions I ask made public?

 Any information provided to AskTheRav.com is completely confidential and does not leave the AskTheRav platform.
 Before the questions and answers are published on the website, they undergo extensive editing making sure all private details are removed prior to publishing.

 Is there a limit of how many questions I can ask?

 Every Halachic answer takes time and effort to research and put together.
 We kindly request not to overload the system with theoretical questions, but to keep the questions to those which are practical and current.
 If you have more than one question, please submit them as two different questions instead of including them in one submission.
 AskTheRav reserves the right to deny to answer questions or to disable members who are abusing the system.

 Which language can I ask a question in?

 You can ask questions in English, Hebrew or Yiddish.
 Your question will be answered in the language that you ask it.

 Whose rulings do the Halachic rulings on AskTheRav follow?

-AskTheRav generally follows the Ashkenazic ruling, as well as the rulings of the Chabad Rebbeim starting from the Alter Rebbe – Baal Hatanya up to the present Lubavitcher Rebbe.
+AskTheRav generally follows the Ashkenazic ruling, as well as the rulings of the Chabad Rebbeim starting from the Alter Rebbe – Baal HaTanya up to the current Lubavitcher Rebbe.
 If you follow other customs, please include in the submission form which custom you follow (e.g. Sefardic).